 1. Customer Service

-The biggest difference between traditional and automated customer service is that the latter can work 24/7, gather real-time feedback, and provide answers instantly.
+The most significant difference between traditional and automated customer service is that the latter can work 24/7, gather real-time feedback, and provide answers instantly.
 All of this, of course, can improve customer experience immensely.

 What can you do if a customer sends a message after work hours?
-You can simply use Gorgias to automatically respond to consumers after your work is done.
-All you need to do is go to your dashboard, create a new rule concerning these messages, add a trigger, and you’re done.
+You can use Gorgias to respond to consumers after your work is done automatically.
+All you need to do is go to your dashboard, create a new rule concerning these messages, add a trigger, and you're done.

 2. Sales Schedule

 In the past, having a sale every few months was the standard.
 Now, most online stores have weekend sales almost every month.
-It’s no wonder why more than 60% of salespeople feel that selling is much harder today than it was just a couple of years ago.
+No wonder more than 60% of salespeople feel that selling is much harder today than it was just a few years ago.

-Now you’re forced to have frequent sales as well — just to compete with other stores.
+Now you're forced to have frequent sales, to compete with other stores.
 While having a sale may seem like a simple thing to an untrained eye, you need to look beneath the surface.